Google, Help! How Often Should A Dog Poop?

 Is There Such A Thing As My Dog Poops Too Much?

 Honestly?
 As long as it’s not diarrhea, not really.
-Consider what he’s eating.
-Just like in humans, if he eats more than he really needs, he’ll need to get rid of it too.
+Consider what your dog’s eating.
+Just like in humans, if he eats more than he really needs, he’ll need to get rid of dog food too.
 Or, if he’s gotten into the treats or is eating something not great for him, his digestive system will work to expel excess too.

 Initially, this may look like diarrhea or throw-up, but sometimes it’s just that he’s a pooping machine for a few days.